Materials and framing

 Although most of my photographs are taken on film, I scan the negatives to convert them to a digital file and eventually print them myself on an archival photo printer as a pigmented ink print or "giclee".
 In between the negative and the final print I try not to adjust the image too far from the original scene, often just cleaning up spots on the negative digitally and sharpening.
 My intent is to try to find scenes that are expressive in themselves, usually near dawn or dusk, and unless I'm unusually lucky the first time, I return to the scene till the optimum conditions are there.
 The prints from the ink and archival matte paper I use currently should be colorsafe for 100 years.

-At the moment I have four frame styles: number 1 for smaller shots, number 2 for most medium size photos, and numbers 3-4 for the extra-large photographs.
+At the moment I have eight frame styles: 1-2 for liner liners on framed canvas photos, numbers 3-5 for smaller photos, number 6 for most medium size photos, and numbers 7-8 for the extra-large photographs.

 Cape Cod Photos--